royswanimbo/royswanimbo/README.md

 ###  Hi, I'm Roys Wanimbo👋
-👋 Hi, I'm Roys Wanimbo
-👀 I am interested in Information Technology
+##👀 I am interested in Information Technology
-🌱 I'm currently learning JavaScript, Livewire
+##🌱 I'm currently learning JavaScript, Livewire
-🎯 I learned coging in socode
+##🎯 I learned coging in socode
-#github

 <!--
 **royswanimbo/royswanimbo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.